Kietpawpan/esc/README.md

 - _m_ is the number of months per year (12 months/year)
 - _t_ is the number of plant seed per cup (seed/cup)
 - _d_ is the plantation density (200 trees/Rai)
-- _s_ is carbon reduction rate due to sequestration (tonCO<sub>2</sub>eq/Rai/year), which depends on tree species and the suitability of the plantation geographic locations[^2], expressed in JavaScript as follows:
+- _s_ is carbon reduction rate due to sequestration (tonCO<sub>2</sub>eq/Rai/year), which depends on tree species and the suitability of the plantation sites[^2], expressed in JavaScript as follows:

 ```
 var cr = "";